-Figure 3 displays the source file text_graph_image_cmyk_rgb.pdf rendered with default settings and Figure 4a displays the result when rendered using -sSourceObjectICC = object_profiles_example.txt.
-The profiles specified in object_profiles_example.txt are designed to render object types to the color specified in their name when used as a source profile.
+Figure 3 displays the source file text_graph_image_cmyk_rgb.pdf rendered with default settings and Figure 4a displays the result when rendered using -sSourceObjectICC = objsrc_profiles_example.txt.
+The profiles specified in objsrc_profiles_example.txt are designed to render object types to the color specified in their name when used as a source profile.
 In this case, RGB graphics, images and text are rendered red, green and blue respectively and CMYK graphics, images and text are rendered cyan, magenta and yellow respectively.

 Modifying the contents of the objsrc_profiles_example.txt file to and rendering the file ./examples/text_graph_image_cmyk_rgb.pdf to an RGB device, one obtains the output shown in Figure 4b.
 In this case, we demonstrated the control of rendering intent based upon object type.
 The profile cmyk_src_renderintent.icc is designed to create significantly different colors for its different intents.
-Since we only specified this for the CMYK objects we see that they are the only objects effected and that this profile renders
+Since we only specified this for the

-Graphic_CMYK cmyk_src_renderintent.icc 0 1 0 0 Image_CMYK cmyk_src_renderintent.icc 1 1 0 0 Text_CMYK cmyk_src_renderintent.icc 2 1 0 0
+Graphic_CMYK $cmyk_src_renderintent.icc$ 0 1 0 0 Image_CMYK $cmyk_src_renderintent.icc$ 1 1 0 0 $Text_CMYK$ $cmyk_src_renderintent.icc$ 2 1 0 0

-(a) Source profiles vary with object type

-(b) Rendering intents vary with CMYK source object type

-Figure 4: Examples of object based color transformations for the file from Figure 3 by specifying source profiles and/or rendering intents
+- (a) Source profiles vary with object type - (b) Rendering intents vary with CMYK source object type - Figure 4: Examples of object based color transformations for the file from Figure 3 by specifying source profiles and/or rendering intents